 By working from sun-up until last light, our ancestors tended the farm animals, sowed the seeds, reaped the harvest and created a life for their families.
 As soon as they were old enough, everybody worked.
 There was so much to do that each child had daily tasks that not only serviced the family, it helped mold them into people who understood the value of work and giving it everything they had.
-Much of the family roots starting with Robert Charters Mills and Esther Hunter reach out from around Park River, North Dakota.
+The family roots starting with Robert and Esther reaches out from around Park River, North Dakota.
 Many of the relatives still live there.

-Esther Hunter said, “If I didn’t have hymns to sing, I’d go crazy listening to the wind.”
-Grandma Mary Mills Miller was crocheting and the hook flipped up into her eye and her husband James had to take the hook out and hold her eye for a day because there was no doctor within fifty miles.
-Mary went back to work baking, cooking and caring for her family and never saw from that eye again.
+Esther HUNTER said, “If I didn’t have hymns to sing, I’d go crazy listening to the wind.”
+Grandma Mary Eliza MILLS (1890-1986) was crocheting and the hook flipped up into her eye and her husband James Edward MILLER (1879-1947) had to take the hook out and hold her eye for a day because there was no doctor within fifty miles.
+When the pain subsided, Mary went back to work baking, cooking and caring for her family and never saw from that eye again.